realworldocaml/book/en/foreign-function-interface.md

   endwin ()
 ```

-This code can be compiled by linking against the `ctypes` and `unix` ocamlfind packages.
+This code can be compiled by linking against the `ctypes` and `unix` ocamlfind
+packages.

 ```console
 $ ocamlfind ocamlopt -linkpkg -package ctypes -package unix \
   -cclib -lncurses ncurses.mli ncurses.ml hello.ml -o hello
 ```

-Running `./hello` should now display a Hello World in your terminal with a box
+Running `./hello` should now display a Hello World in your terminal!
+The
-around the "World"!
-The compilation line  includes `-cclib -lncurses` to tell
+compilation line above includes `-cclib -lncurses` to make the OCaml compiler
-the OCaml compiler to link the output binary to the `ncurses` C library, which
+link the output to the `ncurses` C library, which in turns makes the C symbols
-in turns makes the symbols available to the program when it starts.
-If you
+available to the program when it starts.
+You should get an
-omit that line, you'll get an error when you try to run the binary:
+error when you run the binary if you omit that link directive.

 ```console
 $ ocamlfind ocamlopt -linkpkg -package ctypes -package unix \